nschenone/roku-sleep-timer/README.md

 1. Update app with any changes by re-running `make up`
 1. Restart app by running `make restart`
 1. Stop app by running `make down`
-1. Follow medium article `<HERE>` to setup connectivity outside your local network
+1. Follow [Medium article](https://medium.com/@nschenone/how-i-over-engineered-a-roku-sleep-timer-c1e5d9cb1e82) to setup connectivity outside your local network

 ## License
 This template is made available under a modified MIT license.
 See the LICENSE file.